Ryan K. Patrick

 Southern District Of Texas

-Kenneth Magidson is the 22nd presidentially-appointed United States Attorney for the Southern District of Texas and, as such, is the chief law enforcement officer responsible for prosecuting and defending the interests of the United States in the seventh largest district in the nation.
+Ryan Patrick is the 23rd presidentially-appointed United States Attorney for the Southern District of Texas and, as such, is the chief law enforcement officer responsible for prosecuting and defending the interests of the United States in the seventh largest district in the nation.

-Magidson began serving as U.S. Attorney on Sept.
-30, 2011, following his presidential nomination in June 2011 and subsequent unanimous Senate confirmation.
+Patrick began serving as U.S. Attorney on Jan.
+8, 2018, following his presidential nomination in November 2017 and subsequent unanimous Senate confirmation.

-Magidson graduated from the University of Maryland and holds a Doctor of Jurisprudence degree from South Texas College of Law in Houston.
+Patrick graduated from Baylor University in 2001 and holds a Doctor of Jurisprudence degree from South Texas College of Law.